AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 ### FRIDA mode

 In FRIDA mode, you can fuzz binary-only targets as easily as with QEMU mode.
-FRIDA mode is sometimes faster and sometimes slower than QEMU mode.
+FRIDA mode is most of the times slightly faster than QEMU mode.
 It is also newer, lacks COMPCOV, and has the advantage that it works on MacOS (both intel and M1).